Is there a bus from Vancouver to Victoria? Yes, though there are technically two options which I’ll get into shortly.

 During the peak tourist season, the Vancouver to Victoria shuttle offers four daily departures:

-Off-season, you’ll see a reduction in bus service to Victoria, to just one morning and one afternoon departure.
+Off-season, you’ll see a reduction in service to just one morning and one afternoon departure.

-Three departures per day are also offered during a brief shoulder season – but only for 3 weeks in May.
+Three departures per day are also offered during a brief shoulder season – but only for three weeks in May.

-The trip duration is typically between 3 hours and 35 minutes and 4 hours.
+The bus going to Victoria takes between 3 hours and 35 minutes and 4 hours.
 This depends on whether or not a stop at Vancouver International Airport is included – a possibility in some cases.

-Don’t forget, you must arrive at least 15 minutes prior to departure.
+Don’t forget you’ll have to arrive at least 15 minutes prior to departure.

-For up-to-date Vancouver to Victoria bus schedules use the availability checker here:
+For an up-to-date schedule, use the availability checker here:

 And for the Victoria to Vancouver trip:

-Where Does the Vancouver to Victoria Bus Leave From?
+Where Does the Bus to Victoria Leave From in Vancouver?

-Alternatively, it’s also located a short walk from the Main Street-Science World Skytrain station.
-This places it about two stops from Burrard and Granville Stations – which are the stops closest to most Downtown hotels.
+Alternatively, it’s a short walk from the Main Street-Science World Skytrain station.
+This places it about two stops from Burrard and Granville Stations – the stops closest to most downtown Vancouver hotels.

 Check out our Vancouver Transport Mega Guide to make sure you master the Vancouver transit system – and make your bus on time.

-Where Does the Victoria Bus from Vancouver Arrive At?
+Where Does the Coach from Vancouver to Victoria Arrive?

 You’ll be happy to find out that Capital City Station is even more central than its Vancouver counterpart.

-In fact, many of our favourite Victoria hotels are located meters away from the terminus point of the Vancouver bus to Victoria.
+In fact, many of our favourite Victoria hotels are located meters away from this Vancouver Island transit hub.

-The station’s fantastic location even makes a Victoria day trip a possibility (if you grab the first ferry) – though stays of at least one night are recommended.
-Great activities such as whale watching tours and hop on hop off tours, the Royal BC Museum and high tea at the Empress are literally across the street.
+The station’s fantastic location even makes a day trip a possibility (if you grab the first ferry) – though stays of at least one night are recommended.
+Great activities such as Victoria whale watching tours, the Victoria hop on hop off bus, the Royal BC Museum and high tea at the Empress are all literally across the street.

 Is there a bus from Vancouver to Victoria?

-Yes, the bus service from Vancouver to Victoria is run by the BC Ferries Connector and takes approximately four hours, with tickets costing $98.08 via the ticket seller Viator.
+Yes, there is a bus from Vancouver to Victoria and it is called the BC Ferries Connector.
+It takes four hours, with tickets costing $98.08 one way.

 How long is the bus to Victoria from Vancouver?

-The bus from Victoria to Vancouver takes between three and a half and four hours, depending on whether the bus stops at Vancouver Airport.
+The bus from Victoria to Vancouver takes between three and a half and four hours, depending on whether your departure stops at YVR.
 This includes the 1-hour and 35-minute ferry crossing.

 Is the Vancouver to Victoria ferry included in my fare?

-Yes, the cost of the ferry is built into your Vancouver Victoria bus fare.
+Yes, the cost of the ferry is built into your Vancouver to Victoria bus fare.

 Is the return journey included in my ticket?

-No, your ticket only includes a one-way journey to Victoria.
+No, your Vancouver to Victoria bus ticket only includes a one-way journey to Victoria.
 However, Viator does offer the return journey on its website as well.
-So be sure to book your return fare in advance.

-Yes, if you’re on a Victoria day trip or a short-term visitor Capital City Station does offer luggage storage.
+Yes, if you’re going to Victoria by bus for a day trip, Capital City Station does offer luggage storage.
 The rates are as follows:

-Check out our Victoria day trip guide and 48-hour itinerary for more information on short-term visits to the Garden City.
+Check out our Victoria day trip guide for more information on short-term visits to the Garden City.

 Ready to Book a Bus from Vancouver to Victoria?

-I hope I’ve made you an expert on the Vancouver to Victoria bus transfer, and whether you’re just heading back from holiday or looking to explore Victoria that you’re good to go.
+I hope I’ve made you an expert on the shuttle from Vancouver to Victoria.
+Whether you’re just heading back from holiday or looking to explore Victoria, you should be good to go.

-That said, if I missed something about buses from Vancouver to Victoria let me know in the comments ๐
+That said, if I missed something about the Vancouver to Victoria bus, let me know in the comments below 🙂

 Leave a reply